genomeark/genomeark.github.io/documentation/data-ingress.md

 ## Write access to the AWS S3 Bucket

 In order to get your data onto the AWS S3 bucket, you&rsquo;ll need write access.
-Please reach out to get access.
+Please see our [AWS Credentials Guide](aws-credentials.html) and then reach out to get access.
 Generally speaking, we will grant write access to a supplementary bucket (genomeark-upload).
 Once you&rsquo;ve uploaded your data there, notify us so we can move it to the primary bucket (genomeark).

 You will be required to upload the data in a specific structure.
 If a mistake is made, you can remove the offending file(s) using `aws s3 rm`; however, we urge